-This Old Fashioned Cherry Delight Recipe is so delicious you simply can’t have just one helping.
+This Old Fashioned Cherry Delight Dessert is so delicious you simply can’t have just one helping.
 Not too sweet, and simple with ingredients, who can resist a graham cracker crust topped with pecan studded cream cheese, Cool Whip and cherry pie filling.
 Easy!
 Let’s take a look.

 What is Cherry Delight?